Free Alternatives to Frutiger

 Is Hind similar enough to Frutiger?

-Hind achieves 82% similarity to Frutiger.
+Hind achieves a FontAlternatives similarity score of 82% compared to Frutiger.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Frutiger and its free alternatives?